LiveLike/livelike-docs/docs/Product Guides/sponsorship/index.md

 7. Select/Unselect the Sponsor you would like to link (use ctrl select for multiple sponsor selections)
 8. Press "Update" to update Sponsor link changes that have been made to the program

 Now you have Sponsors that are linked to a program.

-## Retrieving Application Sponsor(s) in the SDK
+## List all sponsors

 Get list of all sponsors created in a given application